awsdocs/aws-doc-sdk-examples/basics_scenarios/iot_scenario/README.md

 ## Implementations

-This scenario example will be implemented in the following languages:
+This scenario example is implemented in the following languages:

 - Java
 - C++